robertorcosta/azure-docs.pt-br/articles/active-directory/reports-monitoring/howto-configure-prerequisites-for-reporting-api.md

 ### <a name="get-your-applications-client-secret"></a>Obter seu segredo do cliente do aplicativo
- Evite erros ao tentar acessar logs de auditoria ou entrar usando a API.
+ Evite erros ao tentar acessar logs de auditoria ou fazer login usando a API.

 **Para obter seu segredo do cliente do aplicativo:**